 How to make a wool and yarn macrame leaf

 I love how it turned out and have been wearing it on my purse ever since.
-There are many uses for this macrame leaf which includes hanging it on a lamp harp-like I did with my stacked tassel, hanging it on a wall like a regular macrame wall hanging, or as an inexpensive and easy-to-make wedding favor to give to your guests or holiday gift.
+There are many uses for this macrame leaf which include hanging it on a lamp harp-like I did with my stacked tassel, hanging it on a wall like a regular macrame wall hanging, or as an inexpensive and easy-to-make wedding favor to give to your guests or holiday gift.

 How to make a macrame leaf with yarn and wool

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.
+View my full disclosure policy.

-- macrame yarn (4 strands at 116”) (HERE)
+- macrame yarn from Amazon (4 strands of macrame yarn at 116”)

-- thick wool (8 strands at 12”) (HERE)
+- thick wool (8 strands of wool at 12”)

 - comb